Close

 Hair should be of a natural colour.
 Long hair should be worn tied back.

-On health and safety grounds we do not allow children to wear jewellery or earrings.
+On health and safety grounds we do not allow children to wear jewellery, however, one small pair of stud earrings is allowed - please note, these will need to be removed or taped over for PE lessons.
 Watches may be worn at school but must be removed for PE lessons.

 Shoes